Access To Work Grant

 To determine the most appropriate support (reasonable adjustments), a workplace assessment will be arranged with a workplace consultant.
 The assessor will visit your workplace and this gives you the opportunity to discuss the help and support you need.
 There is no cost for the workplace assessment.
 If you do not have a diagnostic assessment report, this may need to be arranged first.
 Access to Work may accept a good quality screening test for self-employed and some lower skilled jobs.

 The assessor will write a report which will include three quotes for each support option.
-In most cases, as the employer has to pay towards the support, it is important to involve your manager from the start.
+In most cases, as the employer has to pay towards the support so it is important to involve your manager from the start.
 It can also be useful to ask the assessor to meet with your IT department to ensure software recommendations are compatible with the corporate systems.

 You do not have to use the companies that the report recommends.
 It is possible to choose your own and Access to Work will usually allow the switch if it is a reputable provider.

-Please contact Sara Kramer for further information.
+Contact Sara Kramer for further information.